Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 No damage.

-The rancher looked at him—this time with understanding.
+The rancher owner looked at him—this time with understanding.

 The man said:

-The Colonel finished the story… then just looked at me.
+That old Colonel finished the story, then turned and just looked at me.

 Didn't say another word.